pragma-/Plang/README.md

 Array | any value | A String containing a construction of that Array Map | any value | A String containing a construction of that Map

-Converting from `String` with value S to type T produces a T with value X:
+Converting from `String` with value S to type T produces a T with the following values:

 Value of String | To Type T | Value of T
 --- | --- | ---